Adriano Rossato: Football career

-During his Brazilian career, free kick specialist Rossato represented Botafogo de Futebol e Regatas, Rio Branco Atlético Clube, Criciúma Esporte Clube, Associação Atlética Portuguesa (RJ), União Agrícola Barbarense Futebol Clube and Marília Atlético Clube, moving to Portugal in July 2002 with Madeira's C.D.
-Nacional.
-During two seasons he scored an impressive 17 Primeira Liga goals, including a hat-trick against S.C.
-Beira-Mar on 25 April 2004 (3–0 home win).
+During his Brazilian career, free kick specialist Rossato represented Botafogo, Rio Branco-ES, Criciúma, Portuguesa-RJ, União Barbarense and Marília, moving to Portugal in July 2002 with Madeira's Nacional.
+During two seasons he scored an impressive 17 Primeira Liga goals, including a hat-trick against Beira-Mar on 25 April 2004 (3–0 home win).

-Bought by FC Porto in July 2004, Rossato never played an official game for the northerners.
-He then joined La Liga side Real Sociedad, scoring – from a free kick – in only his second season appearance, a 1–2 loss at Sevilla FC, finishing with 22 matches.
+Bought by Porto in July 2004, Rossato never played an official game for the northerners.
+He then joined La Liga side Real Sociedad, scoring – from a free kick – in only his second season appearance, a 1–2 loss to Sevilla, finishing with 22 matches.

-For 2005–06, Rossato was loaned back to Portugal, signing with S.C.
-Braga on a one-year deal.
-Having returned to Sociedad for the following campaign he returned, again on loan, to the Iberian neighbours, moving to U.D.
-Leiria in January 2007.
+For 2005–06, Rossato was loaned back to Portugal, signing with Braga on a one-year deal.
+Having returned to Sociedad for the following campaign, he returned - again on loan - to the Iberian neighbours, moving to União Leiria in January 2007.

-Released in the summer of 2007, Rossato joined second division team Málaga CF, being instrumental in the Andalusians' 2008 top flight return after a two-year absence.
-He would miss, however, the vast majority of the next season due to injury; his first match took place only on 17 May 2009, as he played the second half of a 1–2 away loss to Sporting de Gijón (12 minutes played).
+Released in the summer of 2007, Rossato joined second division team Málaga, being instrumental in the Andalusians' 2008 top flight return after a two-year absence.
+He would miss, however, the vast majority of the next season due to injury; his first match took place only on 17 May 2009, as he played the second half of a 1–2 away loss to Sporting Gijón (12 minutes played).

 Because of his injuries, Málaga announced in July 2009 it would not renew Rossato's contract, so the player was released.
-Late in the following month the 32-year-old signed for another club in the country, second level's UD Salamanca.
+Late in the following month the 32-year-old signed for another club in the country, second level's Salamanca.